 Almost ready to enter the Northsea Canal locks at IJmuiden, Crystal Serenity sails for the sea at the 9th of june, 2018.

 On the 5th of november 2014, Crystal Serenity depated New York for a very special voyage, commemorating the so-called 'Voyage Of The Damned'.
 This was a sailing by the German ship St. Louis, owned by HAPAG departing may 13th, 1939 from Hamburg bound for Cuba.
 The ship was filled with Jewish refugees who were trying to escape from Europe during the beginning of the second worldwar.
 The then president of HAPAG, Albert Ballin, was a Jew himself.
 When the ship arrived at Havana, St. Louis was denied to dock and instead, she sailed for the United States.
 Also here, the refugees were not given permission to land and the same story came out when she tried Canada.
 Because she could go nowhere, St. Louis had te return to Europe.
-Out of her total complement of 937 refugees, 200 eventually died in the concentrationcamps while they could have been saved.
+Out of her total complement of 937 refugees, 254 eventually died in the concentrationcamps while they could have been saved.
 In november of 2018, the Premier of Canada, Justin Trudeau, officially made apologies for the decisions from the Canadian government at the time.

 On the november 2014 cruise by Crystal Serenity, passengers are able to hear stories directly from survivors of that fatefull voyage as well as have a glimpse at the documentary 'Complicit' made by the 'St. Louis Legacy Project', that also organizes this educational cruise.
 Also, original documents are on display and passengers can learn in every way about the tragic voyage of the German ship.
 The cruise will head for the Caribbean, but off course Cuba was still off limits at that moment sailing from a US port, so Havana was not in the itenerary.